 Another advantage of a fuel injection system is that each cylinder has its own fuel injector, making sure the amount of fuel is equally distributed over all cylinders.
 This results in equal power production in all cylinders and as such a smoother running engine.
 In a carburetor engine there is the chance of having one cylinder running too rich and the other too lean because there is little way of controlling how the fuel gets mixed with the air and which way this mixture prefers to go due to variations in the airflow pattern inside the inlet manifold.
 A cylinder running too lean (high exhaust temperatures) can cause severe damage to an engine (and even bring it to an immediate standstill) if it starts to "knock".

 As in any modern automobile today, just press the start button and it goes!
 There is no need for priming or manually applying choke for startup and during warmup of the engine.
 A dedicated oil temperature sensor will 'sense' if the engine is cold and will automatically enrich the mixture accordingly for easy starting.
-The choke will gradually fade out as the engine warms up.
+The choke function will gradually fade out as the engine warms up.
 The variable ignition timing will also aid starting in cold conditions.
-Our engine is set to a 10° starting advance after which it will advance more and change continuously depending on the operating conditions.
+The engine is set to a 10° starting advance after which it will advance more and change continuously depending on the operating conditions.

 The design of the fuel system eliminates the chance of vapour lock at startup.
 Because it is under pressure, vapour lock will not easily occur and if it does, it will be 'flushed' through the system as fuel is pumped through the engine before startup, when the pump switches on.
 As the injectors are right near the 'loop' of fresh fuel circulation the whole system is flushed, unlike many other fuel injection systems that have 'dead end' lines to the injector nozzle.
 This practically guarantees the engine will start and restart at every attempt (hot or cold).

 Text and images used with permission of ULpower.